 Tanzu Kubernetes Grid Service Interfaces

-DevOps engineers use the vSphere Plugin for kubectl to connect to the Supervisor Namespace with their vCenter Single Sign-On credentials.
+DevOps engineers use the vSphere Plugin for kubectl to connect to the vSphere Namespace with their vCenter Single Sign-On credentials.
 After connecting, DevOps engineers use kubectl to provision Tanzu Kubernetes clusters.

 Developers can connect to a provisioned cluster using the vSphere Plugin for kubectl and their vCenter Single Sign-On credentials.
 Alternatively, if the cluster administrator configured a supported Kubernetes authentication provider, developers can connect using kubectl.
 To deploy workloads in Kubernetes and interact with the cluster environment, developers use kubectl.